oceanicsdotio/oceanics.io/oceanics-io-www/content/apocryphal-ocean/index.md

 JPL engineers remotely diagnosed and patched Voyager in flight, on hardware with 70kb memory, when the computers started talking gibberish due to a single bit flip 33 years into the 48 year mission.

 I can’t do that!
 Can I?
 Didn’t Reed-Solomon, Galois fields, and RAID come from those projects?

 It’s humbling to say, as always, that “best” depends on your use case, volume, budget, and charter.

-Let’s get to it!

 - If you’re a service provider, write cloud native functions that access objects
 - If you’re a banker or risk professional, pay the Scala premium
 - If you’re an artificial intelligence platform, build a vertex graph with spatial partitions
 - Else ship platform-independent assembly that produces data

 The important part is thinking about how you want technology to drive your business outcomes in advance.
 There’s just a ton of hard work to do before any code is written for the perfect future-proofed, warehouse-mart-lake-archive-repo-database.

-## No truer words than when spoken (1:45)

-Sometimes I use non-canonical terminology to reduce ambiguity, or to indicate that I mean a specific facet of a thing rather than the whole.

-I try to use the word that means the thing rather than an alias.

-Since this is meant to be spoken aloud.
-I’ll pause for clarifications so we can build a foundation as we go.

-Underlined phrases are emphasized.
-Emoji are just for fun. 🦩

-And, I won’t laugh unless y’all are in on the joke.

-One time a lot of smart people thought it was exceptionally funny that I didn’t know what turgid meant.

-Joke is, maybe I did...
-Hold-up, you lied? *Maybe*.

-I’m just a message-passing object with memory after all. *Maybe* I was remote sensing through performance.
-I’m dancing inside a mutually-observing system right now. 💃

-"Ultimately, ______ art means honestly expressing yourself ...it is easy for me to put on a show and be cocky
-Or I could show you some really fancy movement
-But to express oneself honestly, not lying to oneself And to express myself honestly
-Now that, my friend, is very hard to do."

-This is from Bruce Lee’s “Lost Interview”, sampled in Honest Expression, by Binary Star, on the acclaimed Masters of the Universe (2000), a re-mix of Waterworld (1999) which was made with $500 by a duo that met in a Michigan prison.

-There’s a lesson here.

-By the way, if the references to music and science fiction and space mysticism get to be like A LOT...

-JPL co-founder Jack Parsons was publicly an occultist and recited the “Hymn to Pan” during rocket tests. 🚀🐐

-## The premise is trust (8:13)
+## The premise is trust

 The key to making use of (dis)connected data, is to put it in context.